Harry24k/adversarial-attacks-pytorch/README.md

 |              |     ART      |                 40% / 0.00018<br />(2193 ms) |                36% / 0.00019<br />(19941 ms) |                   46% / 0.00021<br />(5905 ms) |                                           |

 * **Note**:
-  * In torchattacks, there is no binary search algorithms for const `c`.
+  * In torchattacks, CW has no binary search algorithms for const `c`.
 It will be added in the future.
 Recommanded to use `MultiAttack`.
   * In torchattacks, DeepFool takes longer time than other methods.
 Please use other packages untill fixed.

 ## Documentation